Christopher John (footballer)

 Christopher John (born 2 December 2003) is a Nigerian professional footballer who plays as a winger for Al-Arabi.

 Career

 Christopher signed with El Dakhleya in 2022, where he played one season before moving to Al-Zawraa in September 2023 At the end of the season he was released, and signed with Al-Mesaimeer.
-After 5 months during the stoppage period due to the 26th Arabian Gulf Cup he had trials with Al-Arabi and signed during the winter transfers.
+After 5 months during the stoppage period due to the 26th Arabian Gulf Cup he had trials with Al-Arabi and signed during the winter transfers. in the winter transfers in January 2026 he was loaned to Erbil on a 6-month deal.